ahmedesa/laravel-api-tool-kit-docs/filters.md

 ```php
 protected array $allowedSorts = ['created_at'];
 ```
-To sort in descending or descending order .
+To sort in descending or descending order.
 For example, to sort by created_at :
 ```
 // descending : ?sorts=created_at
 // ascending  : ?sorts=-created_at